Tuesday, May 31, 2016

 2004 - 10,008

 And what was the league leader's number?
-Buffalo is still on top, after a second straight season with a significant increase:
+Buffalo is still on top, after a third straight season with a significant increase.
+In fact, it set a league record:

 Year - Team - Average